FlorianDelberghe/CBCT_artifact_reduction/README.md

 This repository contains code for experiments based on the paper "Efficient High Cone-Angle Artifact Reduction in Circular Cone-Beam CT using Symmetry-Aware Deep Learning with Dimension Reduction" by Minnema et al.
 Cone-Beam CT produces a lot of artefacts when reconstructed with simple backprojection derived techniques such as FDK reconstruction.

-The goal of this project is to find a deep learning based method for efficiently removing high cone angle artefacts in CBCT images.
-A large focus should be put on the transfer learning task to go from the walnut validated scans to real human heads or antropomorphic phantoms.
+The goal of this project is to use the learned knowledge from the Walnuts dataset and reconstruction task to perform transfer learning toward more antropomorphic looking CT volumes (phantoms and real head scans).

 ### Task 1:

-Explore transfer learning task from synthetic foam CT phantom to the walnuts dataset (and back).
+Explore transfer learning task from Walnuts dataset to antropomorphic phatoms.
+    * How much new knowledge do we need
+    * What are the differece compared to learning from scratch
+    * Does information about the source domain reamains after tranfer

 ### Task 2:

-Explore transfer learning from walnut trained models to simulated or real human head scans.
+Validate the simulated CBCT projection method and build synthetic CBCT images from real human head CT for the seconc transfer learning task.

 ## Structure: